Redditor Gets Applauded For Refusing To Get Rid Of Her Pet Chicken Because It Makes Her Neighbor Uncomfortable

 Your neighbor needs to mind her own business

-The neighbor can make some real problems based on HOA rules
+The neighbor can create real problems based on HOA rules

 The neighbor might try to harm the OP's chicken